Achievable logoAchievable logo

 The Reading test

-The Reading test contains 56 multiple-choice questions about a variety of short reading passages.
-There are usually five answer choices to each question, but some questions may ask you to select more than one answer or include “all of the above” as a choice.
+The Reading test contains 56 multiple-choice questions based on a variety of short reading passages.
+There are usually five answer choices for each question, but some questions may ask you to select more than one answer or may include “all of the above” as a choice.

 The questions on the test are divided into three categories, each of which counts for a different percentage of test questions: